personaelabs/spartan-ecdsa/README.md

 - We don't present the zkey download time for Groth16 due benchmarking processes inside snarkjs being nontrivial.

 - The time required to download the circuit (i.e. proving key) is a major contributor to the full proving time.
 For mobile applications, we could download the circuit at app installation, relieving the burden of downloading the circuit at proving time.
-- Spartan NIZK circuit serialization is not optimized; which is the Spartan NIZK has larger “proving keys”.
+- Spartan NIZK circuit serialization is not optimized; which is why Spartan NIZK has larger “proving keys”.

 ## Compile prover to wasm